 A Tolstoyvian Perspective on Revitalizing Michigan’s Economy—Or “It’s the Customer, Stupid”

-customer for innovative companies.
+Let’s be blunt: For almost a generation, Detroit was not a world-class customer for innovative companies.
 Michigan’s inhospitable business climate discouraged innovators who could afford to choose between Ann Arbor and Palo Alto.

 The challenge for entrepreneurial graduates of the Ross School or Wayne State or Kettering University is the same challenge confronting entrepreneurial graduates of MIT, IIT (Illinois or India) and Instituto de Empresa: who are the customers and clients we want?
 Why?
 Because it takes more than money to be a great customer.